 The number of unemployed claimants in Dagenham and Rainham constituency in June 2022 was 4,165.
 This represents a rate of 5.9% of the economically active population aged 16 to 64.
 The equivalent UK claimant rate was 3.7%.

-There are 3,380 more claimants than in March 2020 before the UK lockdown began.
+There are 90 more claimants than in May 2022 and there are 1,820 more claimants than in March 2020 before the Covid-19 pandemic.
 Note the majority of this increase happed in March-May 2020 at the start of the coronavirus (COVID-19) pandemic.